Tune U offers a way to stay oriented...

 Piano - harmony, gravity, and choice

-Drums — rhythm, timing, and staying with time as it moves
+Drums - timing, intensity, and staying with time as it moves

 No prior musical experience is required.